Free Crochet Ocean Toys: 19 Sea Creature Ideas + a Free Fish Pattern

 12. Design Your Own Sea Creature

 This pattern from Crochet.com takes a different approach by giving you the building blocks to design your own sea creature.
 Instead of following a fixed pattern, you choose from different body shapes, fin styles, and facial features to create a one-of-a-kind toy.
-It is one of the most innovative free crochet ocean toys patterns for experienced crocheters who want to experiment with custom designs.
+It is one of the most innovative designs in this roundup for experienced crocheters who want to experiment with custom designs.
 The pattern includes detailed instructions for each component so you can mix and match with confidence.

 Get the Design-Your-Own Pattern from Crochet.com